Timu5/pesc/README.md

-# pesc
+# PESC
-Pseudorandom Encryption with Shuffling and Coding
+PESC - Pseudorandom Encryption with Shuffling and Coding